 and susceptibility to defects from disease or boring insects as any

-problem in wine corks has become contamination by the chemical compound
+problem in wine corks became contamination by the chemical compound

 2,4,6-Trichloroanisole, or TCA.